 The Superintendent's Compendium includes park-specific regulations enacted under Title 36, Code of Federal Regulations.
-To receive a signed copy, please contact us.

 Personal Watercraft Prohibited

 36 CFR §3.9(a) states that persons may operate a personal watercraft (PWC) only in areas where authorized by special regulation.
 Under this regulation, all waters of the Missouri National Recreational River are closed to the use of Personal Watercraft (Jet-Ski®, WaveRunner®, etc).